NREL/SDOM/README.md

   - In order offer a full open-source solution also was developed this python package.
 This version will be released soon and it requires python 3.10+.

-- **Solver Compatibility:** Currently the SDOM python version is only compatible with [open-source CBC solver](https://www.coin-or.org/Cbc/cbcuserguide.html).
-In this repo the [windows executable for cbc](./cbc.exe) is provided.
-You will need to provide the path of cbc solver to run SDOM as illustrated in our [script demonstration](#sdom-example-(demonstration-script))

 ## Optimization Scope
 📉
 SDOM performs cost minimization across a 1-year operation window using a copper plate assumption—i.e., no internal transmission constraints—making it computationally efficient while capturing major cost drivers.
 Conventional generators are used as balancing resources, and storage technologies serve to meet carbon or renewable penetration goals.